Acetaminophen / butalbital / caffeine / codeine Side Effects

 Applies to acetaminophen / butalbital / caffeine / codeine: oral capsule

-Along with its needed effects, acetaminophen / butalbital / caffeine / codeine may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by acetaminophen / butalbital / caffeine / codeine.
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking acetaminophen / butalbital / caffeine / codeine:Less common
+You should check with your doctor immediately if any of these side effects occur when taking acetaminophen / butalbital / caffeine / codeine:Less common

 - Confusion (mild)